solidi/learning-notes/mentoring/philosophies.md

 1. "Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowcharts; they'll be obvious." - Fred Brooks
 1. "The most important victory is the one which has to arrive." - Enzo Ferrari
 1. "Truth may be vital, but without love it is also unbearable." - Jorge Bergoglio (Anthony McCarten)
-1. "Hire for Attitude, Train for Skill" - Dr. Fernandopulle
+1. "Hire for attitude, train the skill." - Dr. Fernandopulle
-1. "The path to mastery is practice over time." - Unknown (Simon Simon Eskildsen)
+1. "The path to mastery is practice over time." - Unknown (Simon Eskildsen?)